gradient-ai/Gradient-Boosted-Trees-and-AutoML/README.md

  - Since when the notebook was created, this repo was cloned, you do not need to clone it again [1]
  - Enter command `apt-get update`
  - Install Maven: `apt install maven` (this also installs Java; answer yes to `Do you want to continue?
 [Y/n]` by pressing Enter)
- - You can see the versions with `mvn --version`, `java -version`, or other usual diagnostics like `which java`
+ - You can see the versions with `mvn --version`, `java -version`, or other usual diagnostics like `which java` [2]
- - Go to the Java directory: `cd Gradient-Boosted-Trees-and-AutoML/Command_Line`
+ - Go to the Java directory: `cd Command_Line`
  - Build the project: `mvn clean package` (should say `BUILD SUCCESS` close to the end of the output)
  - Run the model: `java -jar target/gbtautomlinfer-1.0-jar-with-dependencies.jar`
- - Open second terminal
+ - Open second terminal in another browser tab, in the same way that the first one was opened
  - Type `bash`
- - Send a row of inference data to the model [2]: `curl -X GET 'http://localhost:8080/predict?age=39&workclass=State-gov&fnlwgt=77516&education=Bachelors&education-num=13&marital-status=Never-married&occupation=Adm-clerical&relationship=Not-in-family&race=White&sex=Male&capital-gain=2174&capital-loss=0&hours-per-week=40'`
+ - Send a row of inference data to the model [3]: `curl -X GET 'http://localhost:8080/predict?age=39&workclass=State-gov&fnlwgt=77516&education=Bachelors&education-num=13&marital-status=Never-married&occupation=Adm-clerical&relationship=Not-in-family&race=White&sex=Male&capital-gain=2174&capital-loss=0&hours-per-week=40'`

 If all goes well the `java -jar` step will show output that looks like